nishajagan/nishajagan.github.io/chinookdb.md

-5. Provide a query that shows all Invoices but includes the # of invoice line items.
+**5. Provide a query that shows all Invoices but includes the # of invoice line items.**
 ```sql
 SELECT invoice.invoiceid,
        Count(invoiceline.invoicelineid) AS NumberOfInvoiceLines